bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:05 AM CT, April 16</p>
+<p class="updated_time"> Latest data: 12:40 AM CT, April 16</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 76°, which is 0° **warmer** than yesterday.
-Tomorrow is expected to be 4° **warmer** than today.
+Today's high is 75°, which is 1° *colder* than yesterday.
+Tomorrow is expected to be 6° **warmer** than today.

 Currently:

-- 65°
+- 63°
 - Rain
-- 86% humidity
+- 96% humidity
-- 14 mph wind
+- 6 mph wind
-- 90% cloud cover
+- 100% cloud cover
 - 41 AQI 🟩
-- 0.08 inches of rain in the past 24 hours
+- 0.23 inches of rain in the past 24 hours
-- 0.5 inches of rain expected in the next 48 hours
+- 1.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>